 However, some companies are “self-insured,” meaning that they pay their workers’ medical bills themselves, rather than paying premiums to an insurance company.

-Sending out 1095-C forms became mandatory starting the 2015 tax year.
+Sending out 1095-C forms became mandatory starting with the 2015 tax year.
 Employers send the forms not only to their eligible employees but also to the IRS.
-Employees are supposed to receive them by the end of January—so forms for 2017 would be sent in January 2018.
+Employees are supposed to receive them by the end of January—so forms for 2022 would be sent in January 2023.